mhwgoo/cambridge/README.md

 ```

 ## Latest version v3.8.2
-Fixed incorrect line wrapping for some long lines of "Webster's examples on the web" caused by third party library rich's console.print() default behavior soft_wrapping.
-For a very long time, I thought it was terminal's wrapping kinks independent of this program, but after deep digging into terminfo, I found the devil is actually not in terminal, but in the rich's insensible default setting, which is very hard to find and took me a lot of time.
+Fixed incorrect line wrapping on terminal for some long lines of "Webster's examples on the web" section caused by third party library `rich`'s `console.print()` default behavior `soft_wrapping`.
+For a very long time, I thought it was terminal's wrapping kinks independent of this program, but after deep digging into `terminfo`, I found the devil is actually not in terminal, but in the `rich`'s insensible default setting, which is very hard to find and took me a lot of time.

 If you use Webster dictionary a lot, I strongly recommend you make an upgrade.